When is the best time to book cheap flights to Zurich?

 For a perfect mix of warm, sunny days, and very little rainfall, visit Zurich during the months of either May or October, when autumn and spring are at their heights, and you’ll be able to enjoy the best of both worlds.

-Although winters here are freezing and wet, outdoorsy travellers book their flights to Zurich to enjoy the many ski resorts that the area offers.
+Although winters here are freezing and wet, outdoorsy travellers book their cheap flights to Zurich to enjoy the many ski resorts the area offers.
 Book in advance to get the best shot at the slopes during the months of December, January, and February.
-Zurich is host the annual Carnival which fills the city centre with glitter, live music and extravagant costumes.
+Zurich is host to the annual Carnival which fills the city centre with glitter, live music and extravagant costumes.
 A grand parade takes centre stage through the streets of Zurich, which is accompanied by an array of events such as concerts, jazz matinee, steel band performances and traditional folklore events.
-Being such a joyous and energetic occasion, travelling to Zurich in this time will leave you will forever lasting holiday memories.
+Being such a joyous and energetic occasion, travelling to Zurich in this time will leave you with everlasting holiday memories.